 The Corkscrew Willow is a hardy, fast-growing tree that will grow 2 to 3 feet a year and can be grown from zone 4 to zone 8 in any type of soil.
 It will do best in damper soil and even wet soil, so it is an ideal specimen to plant along a stream, by a lake or near a large pond, where it will reflect its beauty in the water and look even more romantic.

-The Corkscrew Willow is a special form of the Chinese Willow, Salix matsudana.
-This tree, as you might guess, grows wild in northern China and in one of around 400 types of willows found in all countries of the Northern Hemisphere.
-The wild form of this plant is rarely seen outside China, but the twisted form, Salix matsudana ‘Tortuosa’, which is the Corkscrew Willow, was brought to America in 1923 by the famous Arnold Arboretum of Harvard University and distributed across the country to become a favorite tree of all gardeners.
+The Corkscrew Willow is a special form of the Chinese Willow (Salix matsudana).
+This tree, as you might guess, grows wild in northern China and is one of around 400 types of Willows found in all countries of the Northern Hemisphere.
+The wild form of this plant is rarely seen outside China, but the twisted form (Salix matsudana ‘Tortuosa’), which is the Corkscrew Willow, was brought to America in 1923 by the famous Arnold Arboretum of Harvard University and distributed across the country to become a favorite tree of all gardeners.

 A tree with such an unusual form must be grown the correct way, from stem pieces of properly identified plants.
 Our trees are produced in this way, so avoid cheaper seedling trees that will not have any of this trees exotic qualities and beauty.

 To plant your Corkscrew Willow, choose a location where the tree will have room to develop and dig a hole that is twice the width of the pot.
 Place the tree at the same depth or just a little deeper than it was in the pot and replace most of the soil.
 Water well and when the water has all drained away replace the rest of the soil.
 Water weekly during the first season and then keep your tree moist, especially in summer.